robertojguerra/orangepi-zero-full-setup/README.md

 Log out the root user by typing "exit".
 Login again as your normal user (it is safer to only use "root" only when necessary).

+If you want to change the network or Wifi settings, type "sudo nmtui" (superuser do Network Manager Text User Interface).

 <H1>4.
 USB Ports</H1>

 There is 1 type A USB port ready to USE.
 Let's check that it works.

 With no USB devices connected, type "lsusb".
 Look at the result.